What Makes a Good Nurse? Experts Reveal What it Takes

 While great nurses certainly make patients a priority, the very best nurses also find ways to help their whole team.
 “As any nurse can tell you, there are those nurses we look up to, who we try to emulate, mentors who’ve shown us more than the ropes of a career,” Crawley says.
 She emphasizes that these nurses advocate for patients, mentor newer nurses and consistently exemplify what it means to support each other.

 7. Good nurses are assertive

+Kindness and compassion are essential aspects of nursing, but sometimes the kindest and most necessary patient work involves an assertive attitude as well.
 Natasha Coleman is a health educator who works closely alongside nurses.
-She says that, while kindness and compassion are certainly important for good nurses, it can also help if nurses are a bit bossy.
+She says that it can really help if nurses are a bit bossy.
 If they know how to give clear, firm directions to those they work with, their patients will be more likely to follow their course of care.

 8. Good nurses have positive attitudes

 Nurses are typically the healthcare professionals that patients spend the most time with.
 For this reason, Lorna Johnson, nurse and founder of the Advanced Family Care Medical Group, maintains that attitude is everything when it comes to nursing.